Data analysis custom modules for ComfyUI - Use Pandas & Matplotlib from within ComfyUI

 This will create a new subdirectory ComfyUI-Data-Analysis.

-3. Rename the folder name from ComfyUI-Data-Analysis to data-analysis.
-If you skip this, example workflows will not work as those flows use this folder name.
+Rename the folder name from ComfyUI-Data-Analysis to data-analysis.
+Skipping this step will cause example workflows to fail, as they rely on this folder name.

-4. Check if your ComfyUI environment already has pandas and matplotlib.
+Check if your ComfyUI environment already has required packages listed in requirements.txt.
 If not, install them using pip.

 pip install -r requirements.txt